ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-2-writing-constructors.rst

 the values of all an object's instance variables at a given time as the object's **state**.
 And we say an object is in a **valid state** when all its instance variables have values that let us use the object by invoking its public methods.
-So another way to describe the job of a constructor to set the the object’s instance values so it’s in a valid state and ready to be used.
+So another way to describe the job of a constructor is to set the the object’s instance values so it’s in a valid state and ready to be used.

 Classes can have zero or more constructors but they should all produce an object